Network-Rail-Business-Systems/orgplus/README.md

 Job information is typically held on the Upn, where personal information is held on the Person.

-## Relationships
+## Relationships and hierarchy

 When the relevant fields are available, OrgPlus objects will contain references to other objects.

-Both `UPN` and `PARENT_UPN` fields must be provided in the CSV to perform the parent and child mapping.
+Both `UPN` and `PARENT_UPN` fields must be provided in the CSV to perform the parent and child hierarchy mapping.

 ### Cost Centre